horihiro/node-line-message-handler/README.md

   console.error('invalid');
 });

-// set recieved message, then avobe listeners will be called. msgHandler.setRecievedMessage(data.toString(), signature);
+// set recieved message, then above listeners will be called. msgHandler.setRecievedMessage(data.toString(), signature);

 // you can access original client through MessageHandler#getClient() and use original APIs (i.e. pushMessage, broadcast, etc)